-11.02 Disclosure of information and records relating to the juror qualification and selection process
+11.02 Disclosure of information and records relating to the juror qualification and selection process accordance with 28 U.S.C.
+Section 1867(f), the contents of records and papers used by the Clerk in connection with the juror qualification and selection process shall not be disclosed, except upon written order of the District Court.

-- (a) Prior to the emptying and refilling of the master jury wheel(s): In accordance with 28 U.S.C.
-Section 1867(f), the contents of records and papers used by the Clerk in connection with the juror qualification and selection process shall not be disclosed, except upon written order of the District Court. - (b) Subsequent to the emptying and refilling of the master jury wheels: In accordance with 28 U.S.C.
-Section 1868, the Clerk shall keep all records and papers relating to the juror qualification and selection process for four years following the emptying and refilling of the master jury wheels, or for such longer period of time as the Court may require.
+(a) Prior to the emptying and refilling of the master jury wheel(s): In and papers relating to the juror qualification and selection process for four years following the emptying and refilling of the master jury wheels, or for such longer period of time as the Court may require.